halimahexe/ColourPalette/README.md

 ### Still to come

-- Generate related colours (I think I will have to switch to hsl for this)
+- Generate related colours, such as monochromatic, analogous, complementary and pastel palettes (I think I will have to switch to hsl for this)
 - Make the text colour of the label change from white to black depending on the hue of the background colour
-- On hover make the background of the text a darker hue to the background (rather than just black as it is currently)
 - Add a popup of some form to tell users how to use the generator

 ### Stretch goals

 - Upload photos to pick main colours
 - Lock in colours
-- Generate monochromatic, analogous, complementary palettes